2disbetter/GPD4Rotate/README.md

 bind = SUPER, R, exec, ~/.config/hypr/toggle-rotation.sh
 exec-once = GPD4Rotate
 ```
+Beyond this you will need to change the initial orientation of both the monitor and touchscreen (transform 3).
+As the format changes with updates I am only mentioning this because it still needs to be implemented.
+Or you could allow the app to handle the initial rotation where you would rotate and then go back to landscape.
+Clunky, but would work.

-Restart your ocmputer or relaunch Hyprland.
+Restart your computer or relaunch Hyprland.
 This will allow you to use your key combo to enable and disable rotation.